Fall Protection Strategies For Bruce & Dana SnapLock Panels

 Develop OSHA Compliant Safety Plans

 A clear safety plan is the blueprint for success.
-Each Bruce & Dana project should define tie-off locations, designate rescue procedures, and assign responsibilities before work begins.
-When every team member understands the process, response times improve and confusion disappears.
-Updated plans not only meet OSHA requirements but also strengthen confidence in every phase of a job.
+Define tie-off locations, designate rescue procedures, and assign responsibilities before work begins.

 Consult Experts for Curved Metal Panels

 Curved and radius roofs require special consideration.
-The geometry of the panels affects how anchors behave under stress, so a fall protection specialist should inspect the roof before any work begins.
-A short consultation with an expert can prevent costly roof damage and ensure worker safety from the start.
+The geometry of the panels affects how anchors behave under stress, so a fall protection specialist should inspect the roof before work begins.

 Set Up Protective Guardrail Barriers for Work Zones

-Guardrails may seem basic, but they are among the most effective safety systems available.
-On Bruce & Dana's job sites, guardrails placed around skylights, edges, and roof openings prevent missteps before they happen.
-They create defined work zones and reduce the need for constant supervision, allowing workers to move confidently while staying protected throughout the project.
+Guardrails placed around skylights, edges, and roof openings prevent missteps before they happen.
+They create defined work zones and allow workers to move confidently while staying protected.